ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 * You do not generate any winnings.
 * Your Dedicated Fans characteristic is reduced by D3 (to a minimum of 1).

-Finaly, roll a D6 for each of your players that has gained three or more advancements:
+Finally, roll a D6 for each of your players that has gained three or more advancements:

 * On a roll of 1-3, the player quits the team in disgust.
 Immediately delete the player from your Team Draft list.
 * On a roll of 4+, the player remains with the team.